“Sympathetic, professional and knowledgeable. She works well with vulnerable clients and has expertise in Eastern European care cases.”

 Joanne is the co-author of Child Protection Proceedings: Care and Adoption Orders, a practice guide to care proceedings published by LexisNexis.

-Outside Chambers life Joanne enjoys relaxing with her family, going to the theatre, and reading.
+Outside Chambers life Joanne enjoys relaxing with her family, going to the theatre, and reading and is a Trustee for the Caldecott Foundation.

 Association of Lawyers for Children (ALC)